bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 Hugo is still evolving and getting better all the time.
 Newer versions of this theme may rely on recent features.
 If you are interested in them, you should choose an installation, which is easy to update frequently.

 In case you are satisfied with a given setup you don’t need to upgrade.
 One of the great advantages of Hugo is reliability.
-All Hugo releases are still available and if you want to stick to a certain configuration you simply can.
+All Hugo releases are still available and if you want to stick to a certain version you simply can.
 {.box-info}

 ## Get the theme